Teaching English in Ukraine – a Guide

 If you want to find out whether you will like teaching English in Ukraine, you can also volunteer at a summer camp.
 You won’t get paid, but you get accommodation and food.
 Check out GoCamps and ESS.
 A friend of ours has volunteered with Go Camps and recommends it.

 Language school work tends to follow the school terms.
 Courses start in September and run until June or July.
 Most are closed for a few weeks in the summer, unless they run summer schools.

-Salary for teaching English in Ukraine
+Salary for English teachers in Ukraine

 Jobs at the British Council offer a range from 19,000 to 25,000 and above.
 Again, you get an accommodation allowance on top of that.

 International House offer 10,000 for new teachers.
 I’d assume that goes up, if and when you have more experience.

 When you look at advertised salaries for teaching English in Ukraine, they seem low.
 However, bear in mind the cost of living.
 You can get a beer for less than $1.
 A full meal can cost less than $3.
 If your rent is covered by the school, you don’t have that many outgoings.

 Find out more about the cost of living in Odessa in our blog.